alphanodes/ansible-collection-setup/MOLECULE_TEST_STATUS.md

 - This is a pragmatic solution, not the most elegant architecture
 - Future improvement: Consider explicit mode parameter instead of implicit detection
 - Both operation modes (service + instance) are critical for nginx_mono's purpose:
-  - Service mode: For simple services (mailpit, rocketchat)
+  - Service mode: For simple services (mailpit)
   - Instance mode: For complex multi-instance services (redmine, drupal) - not yet migrated

 #### 13. nginx_mono (Include Mode Extension) ✅